SQL INPUT

 deleteMany()

 DELETE FROM with a WHERE condition becomes deleteMany().
-Use with care — no WHERE deletes all documents.
+Handle with care: without a WHERE clause, every document is removed.

 DELETE FROM sessions WHERE expires < '2024-01-01' db.sessions.deleteMany({ expires: { $lt: "2024-01-01" } })